BYUignite/sootlib/README.md

 ### Short Term Design

+* There is an issue with sootstates being fed to the models now that they are split into different types.
+Josh - will evaluate if each model just uses bin or moment or if a general sootstate needs to be created
 * Make sure there are not major efficiency losses with accessing moments and bins from states
 * Determine desired Cantera compatability features, ex. conversion between IdealGasMix and GasState - IdealGasMix is depreciated and it looks like modern Cantera usage is different than in old examples so desired functionality needs to